galette/galettedoc/source/plugins/maps.rst

 .. versionadded:: 2.3.0

-The provider is a an administrator changes it from `Maps settings`, in the `Configuration` menu, and the change applies immediately, with no upgrade to wait for.
+The provider is a setting from `Maps settings`, in the `Configuration` menu.

 .. image:: ../_styles/static/images/plugin-maps/tiles_settings.png
    :scale: 50%